MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

         ```powershell
         Set-AzureADDirectorySetting -Id (Get-AzureADDirectorySetting | where {$_.DisplayName -eq "Group.Unified"}).id -DirectorySetting $Setting
         ```
-6. Disconnects the current session from an Azure Active Directory tenant and close the PowerShell window.
+6. Disconnects the current session from an Azure Active Directory tenant and closes the PowerShell window.

     ```powershell
     Disconnect-AzureAD